zeplaz/razerz/vulkan_modual_01.01/README.md

-this file is very imporant it is used to sort out shaders that are located in the folder ../shaderglsl it also outlines some info that is used in them this is done to allow for on the fly recompling of shaders well program is running of changes made to them in devlopment witout needing to recomple the main program.
+this file is very imporant it is used to sort out shaders that are located in the folder ../shaderglsl it also outlines some info that is used in them this is done to allow for on the fly recompling of shaders well program is running of changes made to them in devlopment witout needing to recomple the main program. in the future precomplied SIRV-5 will be kept but as things are in a state of flux this method and useing a c++ gslang modual inside program to complie on the runtime

+### ../shaderglsl
+this folder is located above this root. as it is shared with other engine parts and tests. contains the raw glsl
 ### src
 cpp files.
 ### headers